 Vacant riverside land.

 The view north toward the Millennium Mills.
-The water here is a branch or crooked finger off the Royal Victoria Dock.
+The water here is an L-shaped branch of the Royal Victoria Dock.

 A grain silo.

 "And to the memory of those who while serving their country by making T.N.T. perished in the explosion in these works.
 January 10th, 1917."
 Fifty tons of it exploded, killing 73 and injuring several hundred.

 Lyle Park is nearby.
 The land was given by Tate and Lyle in 1924.
 The gates were placed here in 1994 and previously were at the entrance to the ship repair yard of Harland and Wolff, a major shipbuilder based in Ireland and the builder of the Titanic.

 A war memorial water fountain in the park.